 Bright light is ideal for this crop.
 Provide a minimum of 4,000 foot candles/43,000 lux.
-Calipetite is day length neutral, but flower quicker under high light and long day conditions.
-In high light areas, like California, Calipetite will flower in early March (Northern Hemisphere) or early September (Southern Hemisphere).
-The use of supplemental light (14-16 hours, beginning at midnight) may be beneficial for early spring flowering; especially in low light areas.
+SuperCal is less sensitive to day length than most petunias, but flower quicker under high light and long day conditions.
+In high light areas, like California, SuperCal will flower in early March (Northern Hemisphere) or early September (Southern Hemisphere).
+The use of supplemental light (14-16 hours, beginning at midnight) is beneficial for early spring flowering; especially in low light areas.